Nayem73/MY-TECH-SHEET/java/Java OOPs Concepts in 120 minutes.md

 ```

 In this code, `myVehicle` is an instance of an anonymous subclass of `Vehicle`.
 The `startEngine` method is overridden in this anonymous subclass.
 When `myVehicle.startEngine()` is called, it will print “The vehicle starts with a remote control.”
 This demonstrates how you can use an anonymous class to override a method without explicitly declaring a new named subclass.
 Let me know if you have any other questions! 😊

+# SOLID by Javatechie

+### 1. Single Responsibility principle

+- currently this BankService class does not follow single responsibility principle.
+Because this class is responsible for too many tasks to perform.

+- To achieve the goal of this single responsibility principle, we need a separate class for each single functionality.